 What is Primary Category (GBP)?

-The primary category in Google Business Profile is the single most important classification you assign to your business — directly determining which search queries trigger your listing in Google Maps and the local pack.
+The primary category in Google Business Profile is the single most important classification you assign to your business.
+Directly determining which.

 What is a Primary Category in GBP?